rvadhith/PizzaChatBot/README.md

 In this application I have built a chatbot which can take pizza orders.
 It can track the order as well.

 The application has been built using HTML, CSS and Javascript.
-Since my spring boot app wasn't functioning as expected I couldn't create REST APIs and database.
-However I have taken an attempt to build the chatbot by having an array of objects with details of pizza to mimic an API data.
-Similarly I have created an array of objects with order details.

 Ordering Pizza: